sunyumail93/PipeRNAseq/README.md

 The main pipeline script is PipeRNAseq.sh, and dependencies are in the ./bin folder

 One UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) is used: bedGraphToBigWig.
-If the binary file the ./bin folder is not working (Execute ./bin/bedGraphToBigWig but got errors), please re-download it by choosing the correct version (e.g. linux.x86_64).
+If the binary files under the ./bin folder are not working (Execute ./bin/bedGraphToBigWig but got errors), please re-download them by choosing the correct version (e.g. linux.x86_64).

 Some codes may not work on Mac OS, and bedGraphToBigWig for Mac version can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64, and need to be saved in ./bin folder